ofinucan7/abracadabra/README.md

 - `song-test-key.txt` — Key to the songs-test-urls.txt
 - `songs-test-urls.txt` — List of URLs to test algorithm
 - `songs.json` — list of songs which I trained the algorithm on
-Note: This repo does **not** contain the database file.
-With the list of songs in songs.json, it turns out to be ~21GB (hence why it is not present).

 ## Prerequisites / Guide to Running
 - **Python** 3.9–3.12 (tested most with 3.11)